offbyone/ideas/content/old/friends/hey-guess-what.md

+---
-Title: Hey, guess what!
+title: Hey, guess what!
+slug: hey-guess-what
-date: 2005-11-05 10:21
+date: "2005-11-05 10:21"
+category: Friends, General Thoughts, Projects
+tags:
+  - friends
+  - projects
+  - work
 author: offby1
-category: Friends, General Thoughts, Projects
-tags: friends, projects, work
-slug: hey-guess-what
 status: draft
+---
 I'm not dead, after all.

 Yes, yes\...
 I'm lazy.
 It seems that I start a lot of posts with apologies for the silence.